Lulani Faucets Review & Rating Updated: July 7, 2025

 Powder coating is considerably less burdensome to the environment.
 It does not involve toxic chemicals or produce hazardous waste.

 A powder coat is semi-durable.
-It does not bond to the underlying metal like metallic finishes which means it can chip if not handled carefully.
+It does not bond to the underlying metal like metallic finishes, which means it can chip if not handled carefully.
 It also requires more care in cleaning.
 A harsh cleaning solution can damage the finish.

 Physical Vapor Deposition

 PVD finishes are, by contrast, nearly indestructible.
 They are applied in a very thin layer in a vacuum chamber loaded with unfinished faucet parts.
 All the air is replaced with a carefully calculated mix of inert and reactive gases.
-A rod of the metal to be used for the coating is heated to a temperature so high that it dissolves into individual atoms creating a plasma that is bombarded onto the faucet parts.
+A rod of metal to be used for the coating is heated to a temperature so high that it dissolves into individual atoms, creating a plasma that is bombarded onto the faucet parts.

 Various finish colors and effects are created by varying the mix of reactive gases.
 PVD brass or gold can be created, for example, using a titanium alloy as the coating metal with nitrogen gas.
 Adding methane to the mix reddens the color, producing rose gold, and adding a little acetylene darkens the finish for old gold or antique brass.